Data-Sci-2021/L2-Prosody-Analysis/data_analysis.Rmd

 ```

 ### 8. Get word-final syllables for DFL
-Here, I select **word-final syllables** and assign following pause level for each word-final syllable using a new variable [DFL], short for _domain_final_lengthening_.
-All the word-beignning syllables are saved as a separate dataframe named **'finSyll_dat'**.
+I selected **word-final syllables** and assigned following pause level for each word-final syllable using a new variable [DFL], short for _domain_final_lengthening_.
+All the word-beignning syllables were saved as a separate dataframe named **'finSyll_dat'**.
 ```{r}
 finSyll_dat <- dat5 %>%
   group_by(WordLabel,SyllDuration) %>%